kodydeda4/swiftui-emerald/Keynote/Outline.md

 # Presentation Outline

-1. Show the problem with floating window managers.
-2. Explain a solution - Tiling Window Managers.
-3. Explain the problem with Tiling Window Managers
-4. Segway into demoing your product ("That's why I decided to create what i'm about to show you")
-5. Live demo of Emerald
-6. Explain how you built it, SwiftUI, TCA, FP, etc.
-7. Recap with 3 things you learned, future plans for the project (webflow etc), links & references for people interested in learning about SwiftUI
-8. Exit with profile pic & links to Github, LinkedIn, etc.

-## 1 Introduction
+## 1. Introduction

 ### 1.1 Explain the problem - Floating Window Managers

+Show the problems with floating window managers.

+1. Windows can get messy
+2. Most of the time you're just snapping one on the left, one on the right.
+   _When you do this you can't see your wallpaper_

+3. Inefficient use of screen realestate
+4. Having to move and resize windows with your mouse.

-### 1.2 Explain the solution - Tiling Window Managers.
+### 1.2 Explain the solution - Tiling Window Managers

+Explain a possible solution - Tiling Window Managers.
+Show pictures

+### 1.3 The problem with Tiling Window Managers

-segway into demo - "That's why I decided to create what i'm about to show you."
+Explain the problems with Tiling Window Managers use as a segway into demo - "That's why I decided to create what i'm about to show you."

-## 2 Live Demo
+## 2. Live Demo

+Live demo of Emerald

+- **show live keyboard shortcuts**
+- set the logo as your wallpaper.
+- show it off using spotlight search
+- write a list of things you want to show off here:
+  1. toggle between floating, tiling, and stacking modes.
+  2. toggle gaps/padding
+  3. focus, resize, swap
+  4. how it plays with other keyboard shortcuts (spotlight search, cmd H, cmd M, cmd Q, cmd TAB, option + arrowkeys for text, cmd+ arrowkeys for text)
+  5. Mouse follows focus
+  6. Transparency
+  7. Always on top
+  8. Shadows

-## 3 Explain how you created it
+## 3. Explain what you built and how you created it

+Explain how you wanted to make something simple and easy to use

 ### 3.1 SwiftUI